dotnet/AspNetCore.Docs/aspnetcore/performance/rate-limit.md

 ### Sliding window limiter

-The sliding window algorithm is similar to the fixed window algorithm, but each time window is divided in `n` segments per window.
-When a time segment expires, the requests taken by the most recently expired segment are added to the current segment.
+The sliding window algorithm is similar to the fixed window algorithm:

+* But each time window is divided in `n` segments per window.
+* Requests taken from the expired time segment `n` segments prior the previous segment (one window), are added to the current segment.
 Consider the following table which shows a sliding window limiter with a 30 second window, 3 segments per window and a limit of 100 requests:

 * The top row and first column shows the time segment.
 * The second row shows the remaining requests available.